quicwg/base-drafts/draft-ietf-quic-http.md

   {{frame-settings}} and {{h2-settings}}.

 PUSH_PROMISE (0x05):
-: The PUSH_PROMISE frame does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
+: The PUSH_PROMISE frame does not reference a stream; instead, the push stream references the PUSH_PROMISE frame using a Push ID.
 See
   {{frame-push-promise}}.